natea/edx-platform/docs/en_us/course_authors/source/developing_course/testing_courseware.rst

 In **Staff View**:

 * You see all of the units that are set to **Public**, regardless of the release dates of the containing section or subsection.

 * You do not see units that are set to **Private**.
 To see Private units, you must use Preview mode as described in :ref:`Preview Your Course`.

+.. ^ set to Private %%%

 * You can access the Instructor Dashboard, which has features and reports that help you run your course.

 ..
 DOC-311 filed to add info about student vs. staff view